Times are tougher for many now, and the risk of failure can seem more tangible these days. I haven’t failed yet, but boy, every time, I’ve come close.

-Let me make a list of the “little things” I let go, but that I shouldn’t have, that almost killed me/us:
+So I thought I’d update a list of the “little things” I let go, but that I shouldn’t have, that almost killed me/us:

 - Setting a little too insane of a goal.
 Crazy goals are good, but I wonder about insane.
 At Adobe Sign / EchoSign, I said we’d do $2m ARR by the end of Year 1.
 We ended up at $200k in ARR.
-Not terrible 1 year from launch, looking back, especially by the standards of the time.
+Not terrible one year from launch, looking back, especially by the standards of the time.
 But the team was dejected and broken.
 One cofounder quit.
 Another fired another one.
 I thought we could do it, though.
 But I should have stress tested that assumption a little more.
 This cost me one of my cofounders, and some of the engagement of another.

 - Not paying myself a salary — for a little too long.
 Once we were in trouble, I stopped taking a salary, and reinvested a bunch of the proceeds from my first start-up to keep us going.
 That was OK.
 But I took it a little too far.
 I did it a little too long.
 This gave me an excuse.
 To do OK, but not to kill it.
 After all, I wasn’t taking a salary!
 Pay yourself once you can afford to.
 This cost me some of the urgency I needed — once things finally got good!
 A little more here: In The Early Days, Don’t Forget To Pay Yourself, Too | SaaStr

 - Communicating with challenging teammates a little too little.
 I still struggle with how to maintain a constant flow of communication with folks I lack alignment with.
-I do dailies every day with the folks I’m aligned with, but I tend to shrink away from constant communication with folks I have disalignment with.
+I do dailies every day with the folks I’m aligned with, but I tend to shrink away from constant communication with folks I have misalignment with.
 This doesn’t work.
 You have to flip it around.
 You can save team members, or at least extend their lifetimes, just by communicating better, more often.
 This cost me several key team members leaving 6–9 months earlier.
 I would have loved to have had them longer.
+More here.

 - Shipping a little bit too way early.
 This is a tough one.
 If you wait to ship until you have a perfect product, the market passes you by.
-But in each of my start-ups, I shipped 90 days too early looking back.
-And boy it cost me.
-In my first start-up, it cost me the second largest customer in the industry.
+But in each of my start-ups, I shipped 90 days too early, looking back.
+And boy, it cost me.
+In my first start-up, it cost me the second-largest customer in the industry.
 We just had too many bugs at launch, which cost us a lot of the halo from our press at launch, and made the early user feedback too confusing.
 Just 90 more days in the oven would have been so much better.
 Yes, this is tough.
 Better to ship too early than too late in the early days.
 But a little too early can be rough in a B2B product, in a product you are trying to get paying customers for.

 - Not hiring a head of partnerships / biz dev early enough.
 This sounds small, but it wasn’t.
-Just because you as CEO can kick off relationships, it doesn’t mean you have 50 hours a week to maintain them.
+Just because you, as CEO, can kick off relationships, it doesn’t mean you have 50 hours a week to maintain them.
 We were way ahead of the market in partnerships and integrations early, but by not staffing up biz dev, we let competitors build better long-term relationships with key partners.
 I lost key partners due to not doing this.

 - Not really, truly listening to our early customers.
 I made them as happy as I humanly could … but I didn’t truly listen to why.
 Not strategically and proactively.
 A bunch of our early customers were in seemingly weird industries, like debt consolidation.
 I thought we were a niche product for debt consolidation.
 But I didn’t listen — properly.
 The real use case was sales.
 The debt consolidators bought us for their sales team because we were fast.
 I should have gotten on a jet and visited them in person.
 And listened more.
 And not assumed the reason they bought us on the surface was the real reason.